 This is a great video assist monitor that comes with helpful features, all at a very affordable price when compared to other monitors that do similar things.

 The F570 from Feelworld is a great monitor, especially if you plan to use gimbles and other stabilizers with your DSLR camera.
-This 5.7-inch monitor has a nice high resolution, full HD screen with a resolution of 1920×1080 and supports 4k HDMI inputs and outputs.
+This 5.7-inch monitor has a nice high resolution, full HD screen with a resolution of 1920×1080, with a great ppi of 386.
+It supports 4k HDMI inputs and outputs.

 It has an ultra-thin design (18.6mm in thickness) that is simple, compact, and rugged for your stabilizer.
 You can accurately expose and focus every shot with this monitor’s powerful focus and exposure tools.
 This monitor also has false color tools that work by highlighting specific color ranges of luminance with a solid color overlay, helping you keep exposure consistent for every shot.